MigGois/ProjetoPA/README.md

 #### `directory` Extension Function

-- **Description**: Creates a new directory element within the current element and builds its contents using a lambda.
+- **Description**: Creates a new directory element within the current element and builds its contents.
 - **Parameters**:
     - `name`: The name of the directory.
     - `build`: Lambda function to build the contents of the directory.
 - **Returns**:
-    - An `XMLElement` representing the directory.
+    - An `XMLElement` representing the directory inside another directory.

 #### `div` Operator Overload

-- **Description**: Retrieves a child element (file or directory) with the specified name.
+- **Description**: Retrieves a directory with the specified name.
 - **Parameters**:
-    - `name`: The name of the child element.
+    - `name`: The name of the directory.
 - **Returns**:
-    - An `XMLElement` representing the child element.
+    - An `XMLElement` representing the elements inside the directory.